Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 🚩If you see anything that doesn't run as expected, raise an issue, and we'll work on it!

-Look for 🐬 to explore *new bonus notebooks* such as OpenAI o1's reasoning models, Midjourney's API, Google Vertex AI Gemini's API, OpenAI asynchronous batch API calls!
+Look for 🐬 to explore *new bonus notebooks* such as and DeepSeek-R1 and OpenAI o1 reasoning models, Midjourney's API, Google Vertex AI Gemini's API, OpenAI asynchronous batch API calls!
-Look for 🎏 to explore existing notebooks for the *latest model or platform releases*, such as OpenAI's latest GPT-4o and GPT-4o-mini models.
+Look for 🎏 to explore existing notebooks for the *latest model or platform releases*, such as OpenAI's latest models (GPT-4o and o1).
 Look for 🛠 to run existing notebooks with *new dependency versions and platform API constraints and tweaks.*

 # Transformers-for-NLP-and-Computer-Vision-3rd-Edition